gjheij/linescanning/README.md

 This repository contains all of the tools used during the acquisition and postprocessing of line scanning data at the Spinoza Centre for Neuroimaging in Amsterdam.
 The script `master` controls the modules prefixed by `spinoza_`, which in turn call upon various scripts in the `utils` and `bin` directory.
 The scripts in the latter folders are mostly helper scripts to make life a tad easier.
 The repository contains a mix of languages in bash, python, and matlab.

+## In active development - do not use unless otherwise instructed by repo owners

+Documentation for this package can be found at [readthedocs](https://linescanning.readthedocs.io/en/latest/) (not up to date)

+## Policy & To Do

+- [x] install using `python setup.py develop`
+- [x] Docstrings in numpy format.
+- [ ] PEP8 - please set your editor to autopep8 on save!
+- [ ] Documentation with Sphinx (WIP)
+- [ ] Explore options to streamline code
+- [ ] Examples of applications for package (integration of pycortex & pRFpy)

 # overview of the pipeline

 ## how to set up